 When I want a BIG sandwich that satisfies my comfort cravings, I make a vegan BLT.
 So, I grilled some marinated tempeh bacon and made a vegan BLT recipe for the record books.
 And, let's say it was a home run.

 A vegan BLT, also called a TLT, does not only have simple ingredients, but it is also effortless to make.

 Although a typical TLT has bacon, lettuce, tomato, and mayonnaise, my vegan BLT also has red onion.
 Besides that slight variation and making it vegan, this sandwich is to die for.

 How to Make Tempeh Bacon

-One of the first mistakes people make when cooking tempeh is they don't boil it first!
+One of the first mistakes people make when cooking tempeh is they need to boil it first!
 Yes, boil it!

 First, remove the tempeh from the package, and cut it in half, making two equal-sized squares.

 Then, place the tempeh pieces in a pan and cover them with water.
 Bring to a boil, cook for 20 minutes, and remove the tempeh from the boiling water to marinate.